tieto-lt/MSI-2016-infra/ardrone-operator-mock/README.md

   - Enter token
   - Enter delay in seconds.
 It shows how many time data is streamed to control app.
 If delay is 0 random delay between 1 - 60 seconds will be picked up.

-Then mock will call controll application.
+Then mock will call control application.
 This includes:
   - Missions retrieval from `/api/missions`
   - Subimt mission execution result after delay to `/api/missions/{missionId}/data`
   - Stream mock drone state to `/ws/api/{token}` webSocket